How to Become a Notary in Massachusetts

 - A notary public who works for a government entity is not required to maintain a journal for the notarial acts performed in the course of that employment.

-The American Association of Notaries offers a wide variety of notary journals.
+The American Association of Notaries offers notary journals in tangible and electronic formats.

 Click here to purchase a tangible notary journal.

-Click here to become a member and access our electronic notary journal.
+Click here to become a member and access your electronic notary journal.

 What information must Massachusetts notaries record in their notary journals?